Rivaedu/WRO2026_FE_SJVL67/schemes/README.md

 ### - PCB order

-The amount of time it took to arrive directly to Ecuador afeter we placed the order was around 2 weeks, less than that.
+The amount of time it took to arrive directly to Ecuador after we placed the order was around 2 weeks, less than that.

 <div align="center">